 While there are many commonalities between people in terms of how they learn, individual learners may have different strengths and may be more or less comfortable with a specific modality or method of learning.
 An awareness of learning preferences can help an instructor develop a course that will be readily accessible by a wider variety of students, but learning preferences do not need to be confused with a learning need.
 Consider different types of learners in order to improve the course experience, honor the skills each student brings to class, and spark ideas for new teaching strategies.

-- Howard Gardner’s Multiple Intelligences: Explore different how students’ different strengths can be leveraged to improve learning.
+- Howard Gardner’s Multiple Intelligences: Explore how students’ different strengths can be leveraged to improve learning.

 - Kolb’s Four Stages of Learning: Identify four stages of learning, and read about how the way a student relates to each stage shapes their learning preference.